benhannel/asst5-1/README.md

 ```

 We expect you to use Spark for all operations on the data (including performing the matrix-vector multiply).
 You can use NumPy or regular python for computing dot products and other arithmetic, but any other data computation should leverage Spark.

+We have provided various input graphs to test your implementation at `gs://cs149-asst5/page_rank`, including the same graphs you used in Assignment 4 at `gs://cs149-asst5/page_rank/asst4_graphs`.

+## Grading

+Points in this assignment will solely be based on the correctness of your implementation on the provided input files, and the quality of your writeup,
+- 20 points: correctness of Word Count
+- 10 points: writeup for Word Count
+- 50 points: correctness of Page Rank
+- 20 points: writeup for Page Rank

+In your writeup, please describe at a high level your implementation strategy.
+For PageRank, also compare at a high level the single-worker performance of Spark compared to your assignment 4 submission for the same graphs.
+Note the differences you see (which implementation is faster), and outline some plausible reasons why these differences might exist.

+The graph available at `gs://cs149-asst5/page_rank/webgraph` is for a bonus 20 points.
+Please indicate in your writeup how you modified your PageRank implementation to account for this large a graph.

 ## Hand-in Instructions
 Please submit your work using Gradescope.